 Are there any obstacles in E-waste management?

 - The lack of solid data makes it difficult for regulators to develop an e-waste management plan and for businesses to make better investment decisions.

-- The absence of a secure e waste recycling system in the formal sector, and hence having to rely on the informal sector's capabilities, pose serious health and environmental risks.
+- The absence of a secure e-waste recycling system in the formal sector, and hence having to rely on the informal sector's capabilities, pose serious health and environmental risks.

-- The current e-waste recycling mechanisms are entirely business-driven and have arisen also without involvement of the government.
+- The current e-waste recycling mechanisms are entirely business-driven and have arisen also without the involvement of the government.

 Strategies to manage E-waste in India